henhouseai/henhouse/context/overview.md

 - Background process creation with user switching support
 - Process listing and termination capabilities
 - Deployment detection and privilege checking
+- Used by deployment system for Flask daemon and maintenance worker management

 #### **Error Handling**
 - Centralized error store with extensible list of error types